top of page

 Image by Sébastien Goldberg

-An Export Health Certificate (EHC) is an official veterinary document required for pets travelling from Great Britain to countries outside the EU.
-It confirms that your dog or cat meets the specific import rules of your destination country — such as identification, vaccinations, parasite treatments, and any additional health requirements.
+An Export Health Certificate (EHC) is the official document your pet needs to travel from Great Britain to countries outside the EU.
+It confirms your dog or cat meets your destination’s specific entry requirements — including microchipping, vaccinations, and any necessary treatments.

 Why Export Health Certificates are country-specific

-Export Health Certificates aren’t “one-size-fits-all”.
-Every destination country sets its own import conditions, which means the exact requirements can vary significantly depending on where you’re travelling (and sometimes even your route or transit country).
+Export Health Certificates aren’t one-size-fits-all.
+Every country sets its own import rules — and these can vary significantly depending on your destination, and sometimes even your travel route.

 • Microchip and identity checks